The Early Years Learning Framework

-Each child is allocated a primary educator who is responsible for completing children's tracking tools, which includes a brief description, context and timing of the child's significant learning.
-This tool is used to evidence a quarterly document called the Formative Assessment, which reviews children's holistic learning in the five learning outcomes of the Early Years Learning Framework.
+Children's Formative Assessments are conducted several times throughout the year and review their holistic learning in the five learning outcomes of the Early Years Learning Framework.
 At the end of each year a Summative Assessment documents children's progress over their time and includes aspirations and achievements.

 Transition to School Programs

 Our service is committed to delivering high quality transition to school programs to ensure your child has the best possible start to their formal schooling years.